-As an alternative, we recommend using Team Drives to store files.
-All files in a Team Drive are owned collectively, meaning if one person leaves, other Team Drive members can still access the files.
+As an alternative, we recommend using shared drives to store files.
+All files in a shared drive are owned collectively, meaning if one person leaves, other shared drive members can still access the files.
 This prevents files from being deleted when their owner’s account is deleted.

 Transfer one file

 Transfer all of a user’s files

 - Only files owned by a user can be transferred to another user, who becomes the new owner.